sujit016/Approximate-Bayesian-Computation/README.md

 Two real-world datasets are analyzed using ABC rejection sampling:

 - **Case Study I: LCD-TV Adoption Data**
-  The Gompertz model is fitted to cumulative LCD-TV sales data from Taiwan (2003–2007).
+  The Gompertz model is fitted to cumulative LCD-TV sales data from Taiwan (2003–2007)[Trappey & Wu, 2008].
 ABC is used to estimate growth and saturation rates, demonstrating excellent agreement between model and data.

 - **Case Study II: Horse and Mule Populations in the U.S.**
-  A time-varying logistic model is applied to historical population data of horses and mules on U.S. farms (1865–1960).
+  A time-varying logistic model is applied to historical population data of horses and mules on U.S. farms (1865–1960)[Banks, 1994].
 ABC estimates parameters of a dynamic carrying capacity model, showing how ABC adapts to nonstationary real-world data.

 ---